epfl-ada/ada-2021-project-adadelta-q/README.md

    - [x] [Report any issues related to Quotebank](https://docs.google.com/forms/d/e/1FAIpQLSfe14V9gKV3chVSC7_Y_mTIJz_YcvgbIaxGSESmH1kS9RbcZA/viewform)
    - [x] Final Notebook
    - [x] Datastory

+To avoid confusion we would like to point out that our team met regularly during the course of the semester to work on the project together and each member contributed to the development in all stages both with code, text and ideas on how to improve the project.
+The work was never soley done by a subset of the team.
 ## Appendix

 ### Repository Structure